 Sacrificial love; The missing Ingredient

 However, as wonderful as it is that those who are joined with Christ are also joined with all who are in him, the church will not move in power without the hard work of developing genuine relationships.
 The scriptures make it clear that love is the greatest attribute and the very nature of God, and it took the sacrifice of his son to demonstrate what that means.
-We may be filled with the Spirit, function in all the gifts and know the Bible by heart, yet will accomplish a big zero without love.
+We may be filled with the Spirit, function in all the gifts and know the Bible by heart, yet we’ll accomplish a big zero without love.
 So, the church can only know the fullness of God and fill all with him if she is built up in sacrificial love.

 Does distance Impede Authentic Relationship today?